Frequently Asked Questions

 Sometimes, a patient with 85 percent loss of kidney function will undergo a transplant which allows them to avoid having to go on dialysis.
 Kidney patients and their families will discuss the best course of treatment with their doctors

 Donors need to be at least 18 years of age and can include parents, children, siblings, other relatives, and friends.
 A donor should have a genuine interest in donating and must have a compatible blood type with the recipient.
+When donors are not compatible with their intended recipient, the option of paired exchange donation can happen as well.

 Donors should be in good general health.
-Typically, someone who has high blood pressure (both treated and untreated), cancer, diabetes, kidney disease, heart disease, liver disease, sickle cell disease, HIV or hepatitis will not qualify to be a donor.
+Typically, someone who has high blood pressure (both treated and untreated), cancer, diabetes, kidney disease, heart disease, liver disease, sickle cell disease, clotting disorders, HIV or active hepatitis will not qualify to be a donor.
 However, some diseases are not absolute contraindications to donation.
 Every donor will be considered on an individual basis.

 The decision to donate can vary from person to person.
 Some people make the decision instantly with few worries or concerns.
 Other people go through some soul-searching and will talk with close friends or family before deciding whether or not to donate.
 It is normal for some people to be afraid of donating a kidney as well as to experience guilt about not wanting to be a donor.